llliphys/VASP-WANNIER/README.md

 - `pycell.py`: manipulate CIF or POSCAR file, e.g., making supercell, varying vacuum size, etc.

-- `workfunc.py`: calculate the work function and plot the planar averaged potental of a slab system
+- `workfunc.py`: calculate the work function and plot the planar averaged potental of a slab system.

 - `to be continued`: more scripts are yet to come ...